manticoresoftware/openapi/README.md

 * Swift - not tested

-* Go -  not tested
+* Go -  tried to test it, seems smth broken or need more go knowledge

 ## Specific client issues

 ### Python

+Solved (with patches):

 * problem with `bulk` as the client regex for `json` in `Content-Type` header and ends up JSON encoding the bulk payload.
 One fix is to patch regex to be specific